freerainboxbox/JS8File/README.md

 3. It might find some use for hams who aren't using English.
 Any UTF-8 encoded file can be fed into this program and sent over the air, meaning all languages are supported.

+Also, this is not 100% uber stress tested.
+There may be a couple of stray, hard-to-spot bugs.

 _de KD2STC_